blockful-io/shutter-staking/docs/staking-architecture.md

 10***rewardToken.decimals()) / totalStaked) : cumulativeRewards[rewardToken];
 ```

-Where `rewardEmissionRate[rewardToken]` is the emission rate of the reward token and `totalStaked` is the total amount of SHU tokens staked by all keypers.
+Where `rewardEmissionRate[rewardToken]` is the emission rate of the reward token
+and `totalStaked` is the total amount of SHU tokens staked by all keypers.
+If the total staked amount is 0, no new rewards are distributed.

-2. Then, we calculate the current snapshot keyper rewards, i.e how much reward a
+2. Then, we calculate the current keyper rewards, i.e how much reward a
-   keyper has earned since the last update, for each reward token as follows:
+   keyper has earned since their last update, for each reward token as follows:

 ```solidity
 uint256 snapshotRewards = (stakes[keyper].amount * (rewardPerToken - keyperLastCumulativeRewards[keyper][rewardToken])) / (10**rewardToken.decimals());
 ```

-Where `paidRewards[keyper][rewardToken]` stores the
-.
 For non-staking token rewards, the snapshot rewards are
 added to the `unclaimedRewards` mapping.
 For staking token rewards, the snapshot
-rewards are added to the `staked` mapping.
+rewards are added to the `staked` mapping and `totalStaked` is increased.

 ## Protocol Invariants